Johnny Chan logo

 By Johnny Chan · UI/UX Designer, Hong Kong

-Remote usability testing fits Hong Kong product calendars: distributed users, busy stakeholders, and decisions due before build.
-You do not need a lab — you need a clear task, five participants, and discipline in synthesis.
+Remote usability testing fits Hong Kong calendars: distributed users, busy stakeholders, and decisions due before build.
+You do not need a lab.
+You need three realistic tasks, five participants, and disciplined synthesis.

 Day 1: Define tasks, not features

-Write three realistic jobs (book a service, compare options, fix a failed payment).
-Tasks should mirror intent, not click-by-click instructions.
-Success is completing the job, not finding a button.
+Write three jobs users already want done: book a service, compare options, recover from a failed payment.
+Success means completing the job, not finding a hidden button.

 Days 2–3: Recruit and schedule

 Five sessions surface most critical issues.
-Use customers, waitlists, or social posts.
-Short screening questions filter for people who match your actual audience — not only friends who say everything is fine.
+Use customers, waitlists, or targeted social posts.
+Short screening questions filter for real audience fit.
+Friends who praise everything waste a slot.

-• Avoid leading questions; probe with what did you expect?
+• Probe with what did you expect?
+Avoid leading them to success.

 Cluster issues by severity and frequency.
 Ship the top three fixes that unblock the core flow.
-Share a one-page summary with clips or timestamps so skeptics see the same pain you did.
+Share a one-page summary with timestamps so skeptics see the same pain you did.

 Let's work together